CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that covers all key dimensions well.
-It lists specific capabilities, provides natural trigger phrases users would actually say, explicitly defines both 'what' and 'when', and even includes a negative boundary (Do NOT use for Confluence) to reduce conflict risk.
+This is an excellent skill description that hits all the marks.
+It provides specific concrete actions, includes natural trigger phrases users would actually say, clearly delineates both what and when, and even proactively disambiguates from a related skill (Confluence).
 The description is concise yet comprehensive.

 DimensionReasoningScore